dnulnets/haccessibility/backend/README.md

 The **HAPI_PASSWORD_COST** contains the bcrypt cost factor for the password hashing.

+## Management of the API and portal
+The API and portal can be managed using the **hadmin** command where you can manage users and items in the database.

 ## Portal
 The portal is located at **/index.html** and can be accessed from a PC or mobile browser.